dgraph-io/dgraph4j/samples/DgraphJavaSampleDeadlineInterceptors/README.md

 ## Running
 ### Start Dgraph Server
-You will need to install [Dgraph v21.03.0 or above][releases] and run it.
+You will need to install [Dgraph v21.3.0 or above][releases] and start a local cluster as shown below.

 [releases]: https://github.com/dgraph-io/dgraph/releases

-You can run the commands below to start a clean dgraph server everytime, for testing and exploration.

 First, create two separate directories for `dgraph zero` and `dgraph server`.